 Choose Halo Overhead Doors

-When shopping for a garage door, color, style, texture, size and opening method are all crucial considerations.
+When shopping for a new garage door in Houston, color, style, texture, size and opening method are all crucial considerations.
 For this reason, it’s best to shop in a place with lots of options.
-And in Houston, there’s no better place than Halo Overhead Doors.
+And there’s no better place in Houston than Halo Overhead Doors.

 - Clopay® COACHMAN® Collection: If you’re looking for a faux wood garage door, make sure to browse this collection of doors, which have a durable steel core on the inside and a beautiful, natural-looking wood cladding overlay on the outside.

 - CANYON RIDGE® Collection: If you have a traditional home, check out this collection of classic steel carriage garage doors, which feature an ULTRA-GRAIN® finish that makes them look and feel like real wood.